ironsheep/P2-vscode-extensions/TASKS.md

 ## License

-Copyright © 2021 Iron Sheep Productions, LLC.
-All rights reserved.<br />
+Copyright © 2023 Iron Sheep Productions, LLC.<br />
 Licensed under the MIT License. <br>
 <br>
 Follow these links for more information: